 The Average Cost of Car Insurance in Arizona

 Many factors can have an impact on your car insurance.
-Location is one important factor, and Arizona’s low population and rural nature helps keep rates lower.
-You can also expect your driving record, credit score, age and vehicle to influence your rates.
+Location is one important factor — metro areas like Phoenix typically run above the statewide average — and you can also expect your driving record, credit score, age and vehicle to influence your rates.
+Premiums in Arizona have climbed significantly since 2021; the Phoenix-area motor vehicle insurance index has posted large year-over-year increases, per BLS.
 Be sure to shop around, as rates can vary significantly from one company to the next.

 Top 3 Cheapest Car Insurance Companies in Arizona